tinacms/tina.io/content/docs/graphql/queries/advanced/performance.md

 id: /docs/graphql/queries/advanced/performance
 next: /docs/graphql/queries/advanced/limitations
 ---
 {{ WarningCallout text="This is an experimental feature, and the API is subject to change.
 We don't yet suggest using this for production use-cases.
+The `--experimentalData` cli flag must be specified in order to enable this feature.
+Visit this [page](/docs/tina-cloud/data-layer/#enabling-the-data-layer) for more details.
 Have any thoughts?
 Let us know in the chat, or through the [GitHub discussion](https://github.com/tinacms/tinacms/discussions/2811)!" }}

 The GraphQL API indexes on collection fields to provide sorted results when using the `sort` parameter.
 If a `filter` is specified, the existence of an index can have a large impact on how quickly a query executes.